Frequently Asked Questions

 • WebM (Matroska-based)

-• Compatibility: Knowing the container helps understand which tools can open the file
+• Compatibility: Knowing the container tells you which tools can work with your file

 • Format: DOCX (Word Document)